olehermanse/website/content/about.md

 Here are a few notable ones:

 - Games:
-  - [towers](https://towers.oleherman.com) - A tower defense game in the browser
+  - [towers](https://towers.oleherman.com) - A tower defense game in the browser.
-  - [dagensquiz.no](https://dagensquiz.no) / [dailyquiz.app](https://dailyquiz.app) - Randomized quiz of the day
+  - [dagensquiz.no](https://dagensquiz.no) / [dailyquiz.app](https://dailyquiz.app) - Randomized quiz of the day.
   - [trpg](https://trpg.oleherman.com) - A browser-based black and white, turn based RPG / roguelike.
     - [mrpg](https://github.com/olehermanse/mrpg) was an earlier iteration of this concept, written in Python.
-  - [tpg](https://trpg.oleherman.com) - Experimenting with multiplayer turn based games in the browser.
+  - [tpg](https://tpg.oleherman.com) - Experimenting with multiplayer turn based games in the browser.
     For example Tic Tac Toe with 3 players, on a 7x7 board, with 4 in a row required to win.
 - Electronics:
-  - [ohm](https://github.com/olehermanse/ohm) - An easy way to draw circuit diagrams/schematics
+  - [ohm](https://github.com/olehermanse/ohm) - An easy way to draw circuit diagrams/schematics.
-  - [schem](https://github.com/olehermanse/schem) - Simplistic electronics circuits for use in theses / papers
+  - [schem](https://github.com/olehermanse/schem) - Simplistic electronics circuits for use in theses / papers.

 ## Open source contributions

 Outside of the open source software I write at work, and the side projects mentioned above, I try to contribute to open source software:

-- [pyglet](https://github.com/pyglet/pyglet/pulls?utf8=%E2%9C%93&q=author%3Aolehermanse) - A windowing / media library for Python
+- [pyglet](https://github.com/pyglet/pyglet/pulls?utf8=%E2%9C%93&q=author%3Aolehermanse) - A windowing / media library for Python.
 - [Hugo KISS theme](https://github.com/ribice/kiss/pulls?q=is%3Apr+author%3Aolehermanse) the theme I use for this website.
 - [fui-kk](https://github.com/fui/fui-kk/commits?author=olehermanse) - Course evaluation software for student council at University of Oslo, department of informatics.
   We did a large upgrade when I was a student in 2016-2017, automating many manual steps, and improving the websites.